DamoM73/digital-solutions-text-2025/content/05_data_transmission/04_security_management.md

 shared_key = alice_pub_key ** bob_private_key % prime_modulus
 ```

-6. Alice and Bob now use the shared key to send messages using Caesar cipher to each other, and Eve attempts to work out the message.
+6. Alice and Bob now use the shared key to send messages using symmetric encryption to each other, and Eve attempts to work out the message.

 ### RSA

 RSA is one of the most widely used asymmetric encryption algorithms, developed by Ron Rivest, Adi Shamir, and Leonard Adleman in 1977.
 It relies on the mathematical difficulty of factoring large prime numbers.

 RSA uses two keys a public key for encryption and a private key for decryption.
 Key lengths typically range from **2048 to 4096 bits**, providing strong security.
 It is commonly used in secure data transmission, digital signatures, and key exchange protocols.

 RSA is computationally intensive and slower compared to symmetric algorithms, making it less suitable for encrypting large amounts of data directly.

 ---

-   ## Hashing
+## Hashing 📝

 Hashing is the process of converting data into a fixed-size string of characters, which typically looks like a random sequence of letters and numbers.
 This is done using a specific algorithm.

 ### How Hashing works

 - Think of hashing as creating a unique fingerprint for a set of data.
 Just like no two people have the same fingerprint, no two sets of data will have the same hash (in theory).
 - Hash functions take an input (or 'message') and return a fixed-size string of bytes.
 The output is typically a "digest" that represents the input data.